Man writing in class

 A student who withdraws from school or enrolls in less than a full-time course load must notify the Van R. Johnson Sutter Scholars program manager immediately.
 Call 800-537-4180 or email sutterscholars@scholarshipamerica.org.
 Any unused portion of a scholarship should be returned to the Van R. Johnson Sutter Scholars program.
 Scholarship awards cannot be deferred until the following academic year.

-Additionally, you must immediately notify the Van R. Johnson Sutter Scholars program manager if you change enrollment plans (for example, instead of attending a four-year university you attend a community college).
+Additionally, you must immediately notify the Van R. Johnson Sutter Scholars program manager if you change enrollment plans (for example: instead of attending a four-year university, you attend a community college).
 Changes to your enrollment plans may decrease your scholarship award.
-For example: If you are awarded a scholarship in Program I and change to a certificate/diploma or associate’s degree program, the award will decrease to $2,000.
+For example: If you are awarded a scholarship in Program I for a bachelor’s program and change to a certificate/diploma or associate’s degree program, the award will decrease to $2,000.

 No. Students must apply each year and comply with all application requirements to be considered for an award.
-Prior recipients may or may not receive an award.
-If a prior recipient is selected as a current recipient, the award amount may not be the same as the previous year.
+Previous scholarship recipients may or may not receive an award again.
+If a previous recipient is selected to receive a scholarship again, the award amount may not be the same as in the previous year.

 Students may receive four years of scholarship funding from the Van R. Johnson Sutter Scholars Program.
 Students who have received an award during any four academic years are not eligible to receive further scholarship funds.